The Family Friendly Yellow Trail

 Our Park is for everyone to enjoy.
 However, there are a few things we need you to keep in mind when exploring our trails.
 There is a working farm at Dalkeith Country Park so sometimes we have to close paths for the safety of all, while maintenance work or the movement of livestock takes place.

 Also, while we love your four-legged friends and know that they love exploring the Park, they do need to be on lead in some areas, including in car parks, in Restoration Yard courtyard and the Palace Field until across Montagu Bridge.
 It is particularly important that dogs are kept on lead when near any of the farm’s livestock.
 When off lead, let them enjoy the freedom of our trails as long as you are able to control them when they meet other walkers, wildlife or horse-riders along their way.
+Please remember it is an offence for any dog owner to allow their dog to be out of control in such a way as to cause alarm or make another person apprehensive.
 Oh and as ever, please do pick up after your dog – bag it and bin it.